trsmarc/vwap-engine/README.md

 ## About the project
-The goal of this project is to create a real-time VWAP (volume-weighted average price) calculation engine pull coinbase websocket feed to stream in trade executions and update the VWAP for each trading pair as updates become available.
+The goal of this project is to create a real-time VWAP (volume-weighted average price) calculation engine which pull coinbase websocket feed to stream in trade executions and update the VWAP for each trading pair as updates become available.

 ### Design